-Any athlete that sustains a head injury after a suspicious fall shall be subject to a concussion assessment using the IWWF On-Water Concussion Recognition Tool (OWCRT).
+Any athlete that sustains a head injury after a suspicious fall shall be subject to a concussion assessment using the IWWF On-Water Concussion Assessment Recognition Tool (OWCRT).
 If the assessment is negative, the athlete will be allowed to complete the remainder of the event.
 If the assessment is positive, the athlete will be returned to the starting dock where a second assessment using the OWCRT will be administered by an Event Official.
 If the assessment is again positive for a second time, the athlete will be removed from competition and entered into a six phases brain recovery program which is part of the IWWF Concussion Protocol.
 The competition should be put on hold while both assessments are being carried out.

-The 1st OWCRT should ideally be done by the safety person and the 2nd OWCRT by another official (it can be anyone).
+In the case of sports divisions, where there are no event officials on the water, the 1st OWCRT should ideally be done by the safety person and the 2nd OWCRT by another official (it can be anyone).
 Once a decision has been made by these two officials, using the OWCRT, it cannot be overruled by anyone.

-In all cases, the Technical Officer / Chief Judge shall submit an Incident Report if the Athlete is deemed to have sustained a concussion using the OWCRT.
+In all cases, the Technical Officer / Chief Judge Safety Director shall submit an Incident Report if the Athlete is deemed to have sustained a concussion using the OWCRT.